SherG/tester1/site/content/post/exercise-cancer.md

 If you would like to explore a [fitness program](https://www.isfny.com) that optimizes your strength and decreases your health risks, feel free to book a <a href="https://calendly.com/isfny/15min" target="blank">phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.

-Our program is recommended by Anne Moscona, M.D., who is also a long-term client of ours.
+Our program is recommended as "[Outstanding](/post/5-star-reviews/)" by Anne Moscona, M.D., who is also a long-term client of ours.